Mel-A-M/adb-converged-db/provisioning/provisioning.md

 ## Introduction

 This lab walks you through the steps to get started using the **Oracle Autonomous Database** on Oracle Cloud.
-There are two types of workloads:
+There are three types of workloads:

 - Autonomous Data Warehouse (ADW)
 - Autonomous Transaction Processing (ATP)
+- Autonomous JSON Database (AJD)

 In this lab, you will provision a new **Autonomous Transaction Processing (ATP)** instance.